xKingLeonidasx/Palworld-Discord-Bot-Webhook/README.md

 - Webhook message ID (since this script edits the message)
 - Update the RCON password and port on the script specific to your server.
 - Can change the Patch message for Discord at bottom of script.
+- Can change the RAM threshold based on your server.

 # ⚙️ Script Overview